 Today the distinctive ‘A’ layout of Beaulieu airfield is clearly visible from the air, and the very eastern end of E/W (09/27) runway is used by radio control model plane enthusiasts, with the original runway concrete and tarmac still remaining.

-Above, Beaulieu today compared with the airfield plan, below.
+Right, Beaulieu today compared with the airfield plan, Above.

 The only surviving area of runway tarmac is clearly visible at the eastern end, now in use by radio control aircraft pilots.
 Explore the airfield in detail.